 Reassure Potential Buyers

 Mozart Supplies does a great job of inspiring confidence in their checkout process by offering multiple payment methods with highly recognizable logos.
-Visitors won’t be worried that this is some fly-by-night store that’s going to steal their credit card info and use it to buy $800 worth of cheeseburgers.
+Visitors won’t be worried that this is some fly-by-night ecommerce store that’s going to steal their credit card info and use it to buy $800 worth of cheeseburgers.

 Takeaway: Make your store look legit by clearly showing that you accept well known payment methods.